-The last two columns of Table III give the results obtained with the heuristic algorithm of [3] that uses the MSD representation.
+Finally, in Table V we compare the exact results with the heuristic results of the paper that proposed the MSD representation [2].
 We can observe that in almost half of the filters the heuristic algorithm obtains the optimum number of adder/subtracters.
 However, there are cases where it is two units off, namely filters 3 and 8, and one unit off for filters 2 and 7.
-The difference is more noticeable in the number of adder-steps where our exact solution almost always has less levels, with a difference of two, which may represent 50% decrease in latency.
+The difference is more noticeable in the number of